benlehrburger/benlehrburger.me/README.md

 # benlehrburger.me

 Hi!
 This is the repository for my personal website.
+URL: benlehrburger.me

 Current Website --
 Sections include: Parallax, Credo, Current Work, Education, Papers, Contact Me.
 Everything is done in HTML and CSS.